 The Instructional Support Center, located on the first floor of Library/Technology Building, LT128, provides resources for students, faculty, staff and the Wiregrass community.
-Resources include twenty Internet ready computers, typewriters, a copy machine, a 25' laminating machine, an ALADDINXL magnification system, a photo scanner, a spiral book binder, and a die cut machine.
-Also available are a wide variety of videos, cassettes, education manipulatives, and learning materials.
-The ISC also maintains and schedules media equipment for the University.
+Resources include twenty Internet ready computers, LCD Projectors, Laptop Computers, typewriters, a copy machine, a 25' laminating machine, an ALADDINXL magnification system, a photo scanner, a spiral book binder, and a die cut machine.
+Also available are a wide variety of DVD's and videos, and education manipulatives.
+The ISC also maintains and schedules instructional resources for classrooms.
+Within the ISC is the Curriculum Lab, which houses an array of teacher resources for creating lesson plans, as well as Rosetta Stone software and a classical music collection.
 The ISC is open 64 hours a week.